afishberg/e190/lab05.md

 [Unblock Me](https://play.google.com/store/apps/details?id=com.kiragames.unblockmefree&hl=en) belong to their respective owner(s) and [Kira Games](http://www.kiragames.com/).
 The preceding links lead to their Android App and company website respectively.
 Please show your support for their product.
-I am merely using their content under Fair Use as a subject for my research and highly recommend it to all bored puzzle lovers.
+I am merely using their content under Fair Use as a subject for my research.
+I highly recommend all bored puzzle lovers download this game!